Adelanto, California: Economy

+Prison facilities

-Historically Adelanto was a fruit-growing town.
-Prior to 1992, much of the economy was related to the George Air Force Base.
+Prior to 1992, much of the city's economy was related to George Air Force Base.
 After its closure the city began having economic difficulties.
 The openings of several area prisons began in 1991, and the city government approved the construction of two private prisons.
-The prisons were not required to hire people within the Adelanto city limits.
-The city, as of 2016, collects $160,000 annually in total from the prisons within the city limits.
+Those prisons were not required to hire people within the Adelanto city limits.
+Ss of 2016, the city collects $160,000 in total annually from the prisons within the city limits.
 That year Jimi Devine of the San Francisco Chronicle wrote that the prisons "had mixed effects on the community for 25 years."
 Matt Tinoco of Vice wrote that "the prisons have failed to stimulate lasting growth in Adelanto" and that "all ultimately ended up contributing little to the city's coffers."
 Tinoco further stated that Adelanto had an "image as one big jail."

-The privately owned Adelanto Detention Center, run by the GEO Group to house immigrant detainees, was built in Adelanto in 1991 as a state prison.
+The privately owned Adelanto Detention Center, run by the GEO Group to house immigrant detainees, was originally built in 1991 as a state prison.
 In 2014, when a private developer proposed another prison, the city council approved a development agreement with the private developer that under California subdivision law allows the city to negotiate terms to provide additional benefits to the city.
 The city had little latitude to deny the private project as the land was appropriately zoned for use as a prison.